You Support This Site

 Once you watch the original HALLOWEEN it will slowly but surely become clear why this movie is such a classic.
-As the story slowly, excrutiatingly unfolds you will understand why HALLOWEEN to this day sells so well that you can go to any store and buy so many different formats of it.
+As the story slowly, excruciatingly unfolds you will understand why HALLOWEEN to this day sells so well that you can go to any store and buy so many different formats of it.
 You will understand why it continues to sell well - all on its own - without being bundled with another title.

 HALLOWEEN starts in 1963.
 Now lots of stupid Horror movies start last year or one hundred years ago or yesterday or what the hell, and that prologue makes no difference at all.
 But writers John Carpenter and the late Debra Hill didn't swing that way.
 If their movie was going to have a prologue, it had to be an absolutely vital prologue.
-Our first glimpse of Michael Meyers, as a small child (Will Sandin), is just that vital.
-It sets the tone for everything the adult Michael Meyers does (much later in the movie) without ever saying exactly why.There is a mystery that is never quite explained about Michael Meyers (Tony Moran: HALLOWEEN II).
+Our first glimpse of Michael Myers, as a small child (Will Sandin), is just that vital.
+It sets the tone for everything the adult Michael Meyers does (much later in the movie) without ever saying exactly why.There is a mystery that is never quite explained about Michael Myers (Tony Moran: HALLOWEEN II).
 It's that mystery, not knowing what he is capable of, not knowing the borders or the limits, that adds to his horror.
 This was intentional on John Carpenter's part and he always referred to the adult Michael Meyers - not by name, but by description.
 He calls him, "The Shape" (Nick Castle: Writer/Director; ESCAPE FROM NEW YORK)*.

 Unlike most modern, unimaginative Horror which doesn't seek to scare so much as gross you out with fake blood and rubber appliances, John Carpenter's HALLOWEEN took the Horror one step further with Thriller, thrills as in he really set out to scare you shitless!
 And then, so that you never knew when the Horror and Thrills would hit, he baited you, kept you waiting in Suspense.
 Finally, he gave you an unfathomable insight into the secret workings of the thinking of The Shape, as it silently viewed its handiwork, or snuck up in novel and disturbingly thoughtful ways.

-The psychiatirst who is chasing Michael down and trying his best to alert the complacent authorities is Dr. Sam Loomis (Donald Pleasance: 1984 , THX 1138, DRACULA , ESCAPE FROM NEW YORK).
+The psychiatrist who is chasing Michael down and trying his best to alert the complacent authorities is Dr. Sam Loomis (Donald Pleasance: 1984 , THX 1138, DRACULA , HALLOWEEN II, PHENOMENA, ESCAPE FROM NEW YORK, PRINCE OF DARKNESS, HALLOWEEN 4).
 You won't get any psychoanalysis from Loomis.
-He's spent 15 years observing Michael and has come away with the terrifying and unshakable belief : "I realized what was living behind that boy's eyes was purely and simply ... evil."
+He spent 15 years observing Michael and has come away with a terrifying and unshakable belief : "I realized what was living behind that boy's eyes was purely and simply ... evil."

 Michael, aka, "The Shape", returns home to Haddenfield, Illinois, and the abandoned family house - now rumored to be haunted - where he murdered his sister.
 There he silently watches the neighborhood and its inhabitants.
 Eventually he drives a car around town, following a trio of girls who live around his old home.
 He slowly narrows his focus, for reasons known only to him, to three girls: Lynda Van Der Klock (P. J. Soles: CARRIE, THE DEVIL'S REJECTS), Annie Brackett (Nancy Kyes aka Nancy Loomis: THE FOG , HALLOWEEN III: SEASON OF THE WITCH), and Laurie Strode (Jamie Lee Curtis: THE FOG , PROM NIGHT, TERROR TRAIN, ESCAPE FROM NEW YORK, HALLOWEEN II, HALLOWEEN III: SEASON OF THE WITCH, VIRUS).
 There doesn't seem to be a reason to it.
-What Carpenter conveyed in effectively simple ways was that these three girls, unwittingly crossed the path of a homicidal maniac, locking themselves into his crosshairs.
+What Carpenter conveyed in effectively simple ways was that these three girls, unwittingly crossed the path of a homicidal maniac, locking themselves into his cross hairs.